Tech leads tentative rally as Powell soothes markets - Up News Info

 “It’s not a surprise we do see elements of inflation creeping in when the economy is doing well – its not all negative 1970s-style stagflation,” said Hugh Dive, chief investment officer at Atlas Funds Management in Sydney.

-Elsewhere, cryptocurrencies were licking their wounds after heavy selling drove bitcoin to its lowest since early January – although it has since recovered back above $30,000.
+Elsewhere, cryptocurrencies were attempting to rally after heavy selling drove bitcoin to its lowest since early January on Tuesday.
+Bitcoin was last back over $30,000 and bought $34,203 on the binance exchange at 0618 GMT.

 In commodity markets, reopening confidence helped oil prices hover near multiyear peaks even as producers discuss output increases.